mathflowjs/mathflow/docs/guide/getting-started.md

 // Output: { value: 2, scope: { variables: {} } }
 ```

-To learn the MathScript syntax, head over to the [syntax](syntax) section for details.
+To learn the MathFlow syntax, head over to the [syntax](syntax) section for details.

 For more examples, check the [examples](#examples) section.